||Central and Southern Dalmatia

-In the afternoon we’ll board a ferry to Dugi otok island, our base for exploring the Kornati archipelago National Park.
+In the afternoon we’ll board a ferry to Dugi Otok island, our base for exploring the Kornati archipelago National Park.
 Comprised of 89 islands and reefs, this is the densest archipelago in the Mediterranean.
 Arguably, Kornati offers one of the best marine landscapes in the world.
-Our base for the next 2 nights will be a private villa in a small fishing town of Sali, where the owners will spoil us with their rich Mediterranean cuisine of daily fresh-caught seafood.
+Our base for the next 2 nights will be a private guesthouse in a small fishing town of Sali, where the owners will spoil us with their rich Mediterranean cuisine of daily fresh-caught seafood.
 Breakfast, lunch, and dinner included.
 Breakfast, lunch, dinner.

 Day 3: Kornati Islands National Park & Telašćica National Park